gear-foundation/gear-wiki/docs/examples/tequila-train.md

 Program makes all preparations during initialization.

-1. Each player gets his dominoes; the tile count is calculated automatically depending on the player count.
+1. Each player gets their dominoes; the tile count is calculated automatically depending on the player count.
 2. The program tries to find the maximum double through users.
 If it doesn’t, it adds one tile to each user and repeats this step until double has been found.
 3. Program chooses the double and selects the first user.